CityofToronto/bdit_data-sources/bluetooth/update/README.md

 ## Validating Output
 Validate the length of the segments with length ST_length(geom) and direction using gis.direction_from_line(geom) functions.If the detectors are located very close to the centerline intersections, it is not necessary to do the  centreline cutting.
 Else that step is necessary.

-The table is now ready to append to the existing routes table.
+The new routes table is now ready.

 [pgr_dijkstra]:https://docs.pgrouting.org/latest/en/pgr_dijkstra.html